alphagov/paas-alpha-tsuru-terraform/README.md

 ## Notes

+Change into one of the provider sub-directories before executing `terraform` commands.

 For usage, refer to the [Terraform CLI doc](https://www.terraform.io/docs/commands/index.html).

 We have found that `terraform destroy` doesn't work reliably.
 Possible cause [this issue](https://github.com/hashicorp/terraform/issues/1203).
 Workaround is to delete manually via the console.